Last modified 12 October 2014

 1971 - The constitution is amended in January to permit Duvalier to name his son, Jean-Claude, as his successor.
 Jean-Claude comes to be known as 'Baby Doc', echoing his father's nickname.

 François Duvalier dies on 21 April in Port-au-Prince.
-Power is immediately transferred to Jean-Claude, who, at the age of 19, becomes the youngest president in the world.
+Power is immediately transferred to Jean-Claude, who, at the age of 19, becomes the youngest president in the world, inheriting the title "president for life" from his father.

-However, Jean-Claude is not interested in the details of government and leaves much of the running of the country to his mother, Simone Ovid Duvalier, and his dead father's cronies.
+However, Jean-Claude is not interested in the details of government and leaves much of the running of the country to his mother, Simone Ovid Duvalier, his older sister, Marie-Denise, and his dead father's cronies.

 Bending to pressure from the US, and at home, Jean-Claude agrees to economic and judicial reforms, the reopening of the military academy, the release of some political prisoners and the easing of media censorship.
 But no political opposition is tolerated and the president retains the power to appoint officials and judges.